bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-controllers.md

             {{input type="text" value=someProperty}}
         </div>

-Two-way binding in EmberJs works in a very similar fashion to the way it works in EmberJs, so we will only cover the differences.
+Two-way binding in EmberJs works in a very similar fashion to the way it works in AngularJs, so we will only cover the differences.

 Two-way bindings in markup work as expected, e.g. `{{someProperty}}`.